Medical Device Market after COVID-19

 An increase in the popularity of vitro diagnostic (IVD) products

 Before the COVID-19, most diagnostic tests were time consuming, with multiple tests and a long waiting time between samples taken and results received.
 However, the COVID-19 pushed the world for new methods of carrying out diagnostic tests, and patients can benefit from less waiting time, more convenience, more preventive treatment, at the same time, there is less pressure on the state hospitals and laboratories, and there could be financial savings.
-According to Kalorama, the global IVD market is anticipated to reach $127.4 billion by the end of 2022, with $32.6 billion coming from SARS-CoV-2 tests and $94.8 billion from non-SARS-CoV-2 testing.
-The market is anticipated to reach $140 billion by 2027.
-Cancer testing is one of the industries with the quickest growth rates, with in situ hybridization, molecular cancer markers, immunohistochemistry, and HPV molecular testing among the industries with the best growth rates.
+According to Kalorama, the global in vitro diagnostics (IVD) market was projected to reach USD 127.4 billion by the end of 2022, with USD 32.6 billion attributed to SARS-CoV-2 testing and USD 94.8 billion derived from non-SARS-CoV-2 diagnostics.
+Looking ahead, the market is expected to grow to approximately USD 140 billion by 2027.
+Among the fastest-growing segments is cancer diagnostics, with significant growth observed in technologies such as in situ hybridisation, molecular cancer markers, immunohistochemistry, and HPV molecular testing..

-According to Research and Markets, the continuous glucose monitoring (CGM) market would expand at a CAGR of 6.6% from 2021 to 2027, mainly due to the surge in the senior population and the rising incidence of diabetes.
-Worldwide, there are more than 537 million individuals who have diabetes, and by 2045, that number is expected to increase by more than 37% to 783 million.
-At the moment, only a few players compete in the fiercely competitive CGM industry, including Abbott, Roche, Tandem Diabetes Care, Dexcom, and Senseonics.
+According to Research and Markets, the continuous glucose monitoring (CGM) market is projected to grow at a compound annual growth rate (CAGR) of 6.6% between 2021 and 2027, driven primarily by the ageing global population and the increasing prevalence of diabetes.
+Currently, more than 537 million individuals worldwide are living with diabetes, a figure expected to rise by over 37% to approximately 783 million by 2045.
+The CGM sector remains highly competitive, though relatively few key players dominate the market—among them Abbott, Roche, Tandem Diabetes Care, Dexcom, and Senseonics.

 However, Covid-19 test manufacturers Danaher, Abbott, Labcorp, and BD released statements in January 2023 on the sharp declines in sales of Covid-19 tests during the first two quarters of 2023.
-The declines will get bigger in the following months now that the epidemic has been declared not to be an emergency.
-Additionally, starting this year, free Covid-19 testing will no longer be offered by governments in nations like Canada and the US, leading to further drops in sales, especially for the Covid-19 tests that are sold to the general public.
+Further declines in sales are expected in the coming months following the official declaration that the pandemic no longer constitutes a public health emergency.
+Additionally, from this year onwards, governments in countries such as Canada and the United States will cease to provide free COVID-19 testing.
+This policy shift is anticipated to result in a continued reduction in demand, particularly for COVID-19 tests marketed directly to the general public.

 A strong recovery for non-urgent Medical Device